Another Round of Escalation to Change the Equation of the “Unification of the arenas”

 • Working on lowering the threshold of ceasefire conditions from the armed Palestinian factions after each round of confrontation, as well as Israel imposing new conditions that serve its strategy of fragmenting the arenas.
 In the ceasefire negotiations, the Palestinian factions demanded that Israel stop its assassinations.
 However, Israel’s Channel 12 reported that the signed truce agreement does not include a halt to assassinations in the Gaza Strip.

-Finally, it can be said that the development of the “integrity of arenas” strategy began to enlarge the threats against Israel, especially with regards to the growing military capabilities of the Al-Jihad al-Islami Movement and the integration of action and reaction between the two Palestinian arenas, the West Bank and the Gaza Strip, as well as arenas in Syria and Lebanon.
+Finally, it can be said that the development of the “Unification of the arenas” strategy began to enlarge the threats against Israel, especially with regards to the growing military capabilities of the Al-Jihad al-Islami Movement and the integration of action and reaction between the two Palestinian arenas, the West Bank and the Gaza Strip, as well as arenas in Syria and Lebanon.

 There is no sign indicating Hamas’s ability to ensure calm in the Gaza Strip via its tacit understandings with Israel.
 In addition, Al-Jihad al-Islami has branched into smaller factions, which complicates the process of containing it in the West Bank, especially in light of the support by Iran and its allies for the al-Jihad al-Islami.
 This prompted Israel to adopt a policy of “fragmentation of arenas.”